j22shelton/bamazon/README.md

 The app also knows if there is insufficient inventory and prevents the transaction from occuring in this case.

-Note: Please run "npm install" in the terminal prior to using this application.
+Note: In order to run this application, you should have the MySQL database already set up on your machine.
+Also run "npm install" in the terminal prior to using this application.

 Contributer: Jocelyn Shelton